nmahlangu/algorithms/README.md

 # Algorithms

-My solutions and explanations to random algorithm quetions found on leetcode and other corners of the internet
+My solutions and explanations to random algorithm questions found on leetcode and other corners of the internet